Tools Support

 The formula is simple: Length (m) × Width (m) × Height (m) = CBM.

-For a box measuring 1.2m (L) × 1.0m (W) × 0.5m (H): 1.2 × 1.0 × 0.5 = 0.6 CBM.
+For example, take a box that measures 1.2m (L) × 1.0m (W) × 0.5m (H): 1.2 × 1.0 × 0.5 = 0.6 CBM.

-For a pallet (assuming boxes on top), measure the pallet footprint plus the height of stacked boxes.
-A 1200×1000mm pallet with boxes stacked 1.2m high = 1.2 × 1.0 × 1.2 = 1.44 CBM.
+For a pallet with boxes on top, measure the base size plus the stack height.
+Say you have a 1200×1000mm pallet with boxes stacked 1.2m high: 1.2 × 1.0 × 1.2 = 1.44 CBM.

 Worked example: CBM calculation